KimLS/EQEmuDBI/README.md

 Dependencies
 ---

-Both dependencies are optional, if either are missing the respective components will simply not build by CMake.
+Both dependencies are optional, if either are missing the respective components will simply not built by CMake.

 For Windows: